 - It is not utilized for commercial purposes

-- Avoids industrial sites and urban areas
+- It avoids industrial sites and urban areas.

 - Maintain a visual line of sight throughout the flight.

 - Pilots of recreational drones should comply with the Aviation Act 864 of 2014.

 - Carry liability insurance.

 - Maintain a safe distance from urban areas, clouds, and other restricted areas.

 - Your drone’s weight should be less than 25 kilograms.

 - A manual override must be available on the switchboard.

 See the general EASA rules above.